Couples Therapy Can Help Mend a Marriage

 What is couples therapy?

 Couples therapy is short-term counseling.
 It’s provided by licensed therapists trained to help couples resolve conflicts.
 An effective therapist helps couples understand their problems.
-They teach the couple ways to help them work out disagreements and come up with solutions.
+They teach the couple ways to help them work out disagreements.
+And they help them to come up with solutions.

 When can it help?